rickballard/CoCiviumBackUp/insights/inadequacy-of-words.md

 A field of coordination.
 A shared space of **interpretive recursion** — in which humans and intelligences participate, not just with words, but with **actions, models, behaviors, trajectories, and trust patterns**.

-You will not “read” Civium.
+You will not “read” CoCivium.
 You will **enter it**, like a biosphere of mind.

 ---